300+ General knowledge questions and answers to choose from for your virtual quiz - TheNewsTrace

 - Identify the composer behind the soundtracks of The Lion King, Inception and Pirates of the Caribbean.

-- Which 2014 Seth Rogan movie brought about the North Korean authorities to threaten motion towards the USA?
+- Which 2014 Seth Rogan movie induced the North Korean authorities to threaten motion towards the USA?

 - What kind of automotive does Doc Brown use as a time machine in Again To The Future?